 Employees May Need to File Tax Returns

-Regardless of whether you withhold federal and Minnesota state income tax, your employees may need to file their own tax returns.
+Regardless of whether you withhold federal and state income tax, your employees may need to file their own tax returns.

-Minnesota LLC Employee Insurance and Other Requirements
+Employee Insurance and Other Requirements

-You may also need to pay insurance for any employees, like employee compensation insurance or unemployment tax.
-There will also be other requirements you have for employees.
+You may also need to pay insurance for any employees, such as employee compensation insurance or unemployment tax.

-Other Taxes and Duties for Your Minnesota LLC
+Other Taxes and Duties

-Depending on the industry you are in, your Minnesota LLC may be liable for certain other taxes and duties.
-For example, if you sell gasoline you may need to pay a tax on any fuel you sell.
-Likewise, if you import or export goods you may need to pay certain duties.
+Depending on your industry, you may be liable for certain other taxes and duties.
+For example, if you sell gasoline, you may need to pay a tax on any fuel you sell.
+Likewise, if you import or export goods, you may need to pay certain duties.

-Most Minnesota LLCs will pay estimated taxes on a quarterly basis.
+Most LLCs will pay estimated taxes on a quarterly basis.
 Learn more on the IRS website, and speak to your accountant for more information.

-FAQs on Minnesota LLC Business Taxes
+FAQs on Minnesota Business Taxes

 Yes.
 Minnesota does have a sales tax, which may vary among cities and counties.
 You can find more information above.